View Categories

 • The fact is, that the reforms India launched in the early 1990s were not taking place as intended and a need for another set of reforms was felt by the government.

-1. Factor Market Reforms – Considered as the ‘backbone’ for the success of the reform process in India, it consists of dismantling of the Administered Price Mechanism (APM).
-Now, only kerosene oil and LPG remain under the APM, while petrol, diesel (by March 2014)lubricants have been phased out.
-Opening the petroleum sector for private investment, cutting down the burden of levy on sugar, etc. Factor Market Reforms are still going on.
+1. Factor Market Reforms: Considered as the ‘backbone’ for the success of the reform process in India, it consists of dismantling of the Administered Price Mechanism (APM).

-4. Legal Sector Reforms – Although started in the first generation, now it was to be deepened and newer areas were to be included, such as, abolishing outdated and contradictory laws, reforms in the Indian Penal Code (IPC) and Code of Criminal Procedure (CrPC), Labour Laws, Company Laws and enacting suitable legal provisions for new areas like Cyber Law, etc.
+5. Legal Sector Reforms: Although started in the first generation, now it were to be deepened and newer areas were to be included, such as,

-5. Reforms in Critical Areas – reforms initiated in the infrastructure sector (power, roads, telecom, energy sector among others), agriculture, agricultural extension, education and healthcare, etc. These areas have been called by the government as ‘critical areas’.
+6. Reforms in Critical Areas: reforms initiated in the infrastructure sector (power, roads, telecom, and energy sectors, among others), agriculture, agricultural extension, education, healthcare, etc.

 • Some other important areas were also emphasized:

-1. State’s Role in the Reform – All new steps of the reforms were now to be started by the state with the center playing a supportive role.
+1. State’s Role in the Reform: All new steps of the reforms were now to be started by the state, with the center playing a supportive role.

-2. Fiscal Consolidation – The FRBM Act is passed by the Centre and the Fiscal Responsibility Act (FRAs) is followed by the states to ensure fiscal prudence.
+2. Fiscal Consolidation: The FRBM Act is passed by the Centre and the Fiscal Responsibility Act (FRAs) is followed by the states to ensure fiscal prudence.

 Continued Evolution: Third Generation Reforms Building Indian Economy

-• This generation of reforms commits to the cause of a fully functional Panchayati Raj Institution (PRIs), so that the benefits of Indian economy reforms, in general, can trickle down to the grassroots.
+• This generation of reforms commits to the cause of a fully functional Panchayati Raj Institution (PRIs) so that the benefits of Indian economy reforms, in general, can trickle down to the grassroots.

 • It was agreed in the early 2000s that the government gets convinced of the need for ‘inclusive growth and development’.

-• Till then, the development process had lacked the ‘inclusion’ factor,
+• Till then, the development process had lacked the ‘inclusion’ factor.

 FOURTH GENERATION REFORMS: The Path Forward for Indian Economy